flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ![Top screen, right eye.](stereoscopy/top_right.png){title="Right"}

 An example of two frames the Nintendo 3DS shows on its top screen at the same time.
 Looks like the fish is going to hit you.
-The same principle applies 15 years later.<br>Luigi's Mansion (2018).
+The same principle applies 15 years later.<br>Super Mario 3D Land (2011).

 :::